aws/karpenter-provider-aws/website/content/en/preview/concepts/_index.md

 ### Upgrading nodes

 A straight-forward way to upgrade nodes is to set `ttlSecondsUntilExpired`.
-Nodes will be terminated after a set period of time and will be replaced with newer using the latest [EKS Optimized AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-amis.html) or the AMI specified in the `$LATEST` version of your launch template.
+Nodes will be terminated after a set period of time and will be replaced with newer nodes using the latest [EKS Optimized AMI](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-amis.html) or the AMI specified in the `$LATEST` version of your launch template.

 Understanding the following concepts will help you in carrying out the tasks just described.